-This 2 minute start-to-finish video shows the mix, application and finishing of a reproduction flint wall using the Point Master tool with cement mortar.
+This video shows the mix, application and finishing of a reproduction flint wall using the Point Master tool with cement mortar.

 It clearly indicates how easy the Point Master makes this previously highly difficult job.
 The most common traditional technique, was to throw the cement into the wall from a trowel or hawk.

 Please note that cement mortar is used because the wall is a modern reproduction.
 Heritage repairs should always be carried out using traditional materials such as lime mortar, and the Point Master tool.